nicole-daugereaux/sauce_orchestrate/README.md

 7. While in the sauce_orchestrate directory in Finder, make sure your hidden files are visible by pressing ```cmd+shift+.```.
 Then go into the ```.sauce``` directory and open the ```config.yml``` (this is what tells saucectl to run the image).
 Edit it to match your info; your Docker username should be all that's needed.

 8. Update or install ```saucectl```: https://docs.saucelabs.com/dev/cli/saucectl/#installing-saucectl
-9. Type & run the command ```saucectl run ``` from the main SauceOrchestrateDemo directory that we’ve been working in & you should be good to go! 🎉
+9. Type & run the command ```saucectl run ``` from the main SauceOrchestrateDemo directory that we’ve been working in & you should be good to go!
+10. Compare those runtimes and look at that time savings! 🎉